qarmin/czkawka/README.md

   - Simple buttons to delete

 ## Usage and requirements
-Rustc 1.46 works fine(not sure about a minimal version)
+Rust 1.46 - probably lower also works fine
-GTK 3.18 - for GTK backend
+GTK 3.24 - for GTK backend

+Precompiled binaries are here(may not work in every Linux distro) - https://github.com/qarmin/czkawka/releases/

-For now only Linux(and probably also macOS) is supported
+For now only Linux(and maybe also macOS) is supported

 - Install requirements for GTK
 ```